 How pay-as-you-go mobile broadband works

-On traditional pay-as-you-go phone plans, you top up your account with credit, then spend that credit each time you make a call, send a text, or use the internet.
+On traditional pay-as-you-go phone or SIM-only plans, you top up your account with credit, then spend that credit each time you make a call, send a text, or use the internet.
 PAYG mobile broadband, however, works a bit differently.

 First, you need to buy a mobile broadband device outright - whether it's a dongle, a Mifi device, a mobile Wi-Fi hotspot, or a 4G router - or take out a PAYG data-only SIM card on its own to put in your tablet.
 Take a look at our deals to find one you like.
 Then, you load your new gadget or SIM with an allowance of data that you have a set amount of time (usually 30 days) to use.
 The data bundles you can buy could range from 250MB all the way up to 15GB or so, depending on your network.

 Once you use all that data - or when 30 days is up, whichever comes sooner - you can top it up by buying another batch of data.